Outfittery/training_grounds/README.md

 ### Folders

-There are 2 folders created by TG:
+There are two folders created by TG:

 * `/temp`.
 It contains files that can be deleted at any time.
 * `/data-cache`.
 It contains downloaded data.
 Deleting it will cause re-downloading.